Last Resort Grill in Athens, Georgia

 Find more things to do in this Guide to Roswell.

-Ray's on the River in Sandy Springs
+The Select in Sandy Springs

 Staplehouse in Atlanta